christophhagen/BinaryCodable/BinaryFormat.md

 ### Strings

 Swift `String` values are encoded using their `UTF-8` representations.
-If a string can't be encoded this way, then encoding fails.
+If a string can't be encoded this way, then encoding fails.s

 ## Containers